Why we love it

 The Pullman Historic District, the city’s first and only National Monument, was built from scratch as a planned industrial town designed by luxury railcar tycoon George Pullman for his employees.
 The “town within a town” included more than 1,500 company-owned houses, a church, a school, and a building that housed offices, stores, a library and a bank.
 The Hotel Florence, named for Pullman’s daughter, contained the community’s only bar.

 While factory production lines are no longer running, many of Pullman’s original buildings remain.
 You can still see examples of original company houses, from executive mansions to worker cottages.
 The elegant Hotel Florence still stands and is undergoing a major restoration.
-Learn more at the Pullman National Monument Information Center, where exhibits feature furniture and artifacts from the Pullman family mansion, Hotel Florence, and Pullman train cars.
+Learn more at the new Visitor Center, where exhibits focus on the site’s history and ties to the labor movement.

-Take a self-guided or guided walking tour to immerse yourself in the area’s history, then head to the A. Philip Randolph Pullman Porter Museum for an even deeper dive.
+Take a self-guided or guided walking tour, then head to the A. Philip Randolph Pullman Porter Museum for an even deeper dive.
 The museum celebrates the giant strides made by African Americans in U.S. labor movement, with a collection that includes the Great Migration and the American Civil Rights Movement.
 If all that history made you hungry, stop by One Eleven Food Hall to sample diverse dishes from local chefs.